JustASideQuestNPC/cmd-args/README.md

   -f, --flag1                          a flag argument
     , --flag2                          another flag argument
 ```
-Note: If an implicit argument has a default value (the second one in the constructor), the help message won't display it.
-It probably will in the future.

 ### Hidden Arguments
 You can set an argument's visibility - which determines whether it appears in help messages - by including it as the first parameter in the `add()` method: